-Virtually everything from the construction of the railway which begun in Mombasa in 1896 and shaped East Africa to the time the line reached Kisumu, then known as Port Florence, is present at the Nairobi Railways Museum.
+Virtually everything from the construction of the railway which began in Mombasa in 1896 and shaped East Africa to the time the line reached Kisumu, then known as Port Florence, is present at the Nairobi Railways Museum.

-Take for instance, the luxury coach christened Kima Killer.
+Take, for instance, the luxury coach christened Kima Killer.
 If you are familiar with the history of the railway line in East Africa, then this coach reminds you of the savagery its builders had to contend with.

-Mr. A. Parenti, with whom Ryall had shared a cabin, was to later describe how he woke up to find the beast pinning the superintendent down with its claws.
+Mr A. Parenti, with whom Ryall had shared a cabin, was to later describe how he woke up to find the beast pinning the superintendent down with its claws.
 Ironically, Ryall had stopped at Kima railway station intending to shoot this same lion that had killed many rail workers and left others extremely terrified.

-But, as fate would have it, the lion ended up adding him to its growing statistics of casualties that had made it become stuff of legend.
+But, as fate would have it, the lion ended up adding him to its growing statistics of casualties that had made it become the stuff of legend.